Randall County Sherriff’s Office reports multiple power lines down across county

 More from MyHighPlains.com:

-- Kansas lawmakers plan to urge Congress to oppose H.R.
-1, call massive voting rights bill a “political ploy”
+- Bitcoin: What is it and why it just hit an all-time high

-- All12 Courtside: Upsets and positive COVID test lead to unlikely ending to Big 12 Men’s Basketball Championship
+- All12 Courtside: Texas defeats Oklahoma State to win Big 12 Championship